DariusPirvulescu/goco-test-client/README.md

 ### `npm i`

 This will install the required packages.
-After that is done, run the app in the development mode:
+After that is done, run the app in development mode:

 ### `npm run start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 The page will reload if you make edits.